saicharan-clan/CI-CD-pipeline-for-nodejs-application/README.md

-# Node.js CI/CD Pipeline
+# Node.js CI/CD Pipeline with Jenkins, Docker, and Kubernetes

-## Description
+## Overview

-This repository contains the setup for a CI/CD pipeline for a Node.js application using Jenkins.
-The pipeline automates:
+This repository demonstrates a CI/CD pipeline for a Node.js application using Jenkins, Docker, and Kubernetes.
+It automates:

-1. Running tests on pull requests.
+1. **Running tests** automatically on pull requests.
-2. Building a Docker image and pushing it to a registry.
+2. **Building a Docker image** of the Node.js app.
-3. Deploying the application to a Kubernetes cluster.
+3. **Deploying the app** to a Kubernetes cluster.
+4. **Sending Slack notifications** about deployment status.

+## Steps

+1. **Jenkinsfile**: Defines the pipeline with stages for checking out code, running tests, building and pushing Docker images, and deploying to Kubernetes.
+2. **Dockerfile**: Builds a Docker image for the Node.js app.
+3. **Kubernetes Configs**: Configures Kubernetes deployment and service.
-4. Sending notifications for success or failure.
+4. **Slack Notifications**: Sends notifications upon deployment success or failure.

-## Features
-- **Automated Tests:** Ensures code quality by running tests on pull requests.
-- **Dockerized Deployment:** Builds and deploys Docker containers.
-- **Kubernetes Integration:** Deploys the application to a Kubernetes cluster.
-- **Notifications:** Sends deployment status updates via Slack.

-## Prerequisites
-- Jenkins server with required plugins.
-- Docker registry (e.g., Docker Hub).
-- Kubernetes cluster.
-- Slack workspace (optional for notifications).

-## Steps to Run
+## Setup

-1. Clone this repository.
+1. Create a Jenkins job with the GitHub repository.
-2. Update the `Jenkinsfile` with your Docker registry details.
+2. Configure Docker and Kubernetes credentials in Jenkins.
-3. Configure Jenkins with required credentials:
+3. Configure the Slack plugin in Jenkins for notifications.

+## Dependencies

+- Jenkins
-   - Docker registry credentials.
+- Docker Hub
-   - Kubernetes `kubeconfig` file.
-4. Set up a Jenkins pipeline pointing to this repository.
-5. Trigger the pipeline to deploy the application.

-## Files
-- `Jenkinsfile`: Defines the CI/CD pipeline.
-- `Dockerfile`: Used to build the application image.
-- `k8s-deployment.yaml`: Kubernetes deployment and service configuration.
+- Kubernetes (Minikube or Cloud)
+- Slack (for notifications)